 Matthew 26:64.
 “Jesus saith unto him, THOU hast said: nevertheless I say unto YOU, Hereafter shall YE see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.”
 The singular THOU refers to the high priest, but the plural YOU refers to all who will see Christ in the day of His glory (Rev. 1:7).

 John 3:7.
 “Marvel not that I said unto THEE, YE must be born again.”
-The message was spoken to an individual (THEE), Nicodemus, but the message encompassed all men (YE).
+The message was spoken to the individual (THEE), Nicodemus, but it encompasses all men (YE).

 2 Timothy 4:22.
 “The Lord Jesus Christ be with THY spirit.
 Grace be with YOU.”
 The singular THY refers to Timothy, to whom the epistle was written (2 Tim.
 1:1), but the plural YOU refers to others who were also included in Paul’s final greetings, “Priscilla and Aquila, and the household of Onesiphorus” (2 Tim.
 4:19).